sohambhattacharyya/sohambhattacharyya.github.io/_posts/2018-08-28-A-Visualization-of-Riemann-Zeta-Function.markdown

 image:
   feature: riemann-zeta-poster.png
 ---
 This is a visualization of how the Riemann zeta function transforms the complex s-plane.
 We assume analytic continuation.
-Precision is 53.
+Precision is 53 significant decimal digits.

  - Samples from complex s-plane: